nealAR/liatrio/README.md

 1. Using either 'gcloud' or your GCP Project's Console enable the Cloud Build API:
    - cloudbuild.googleapis.com
-2. Navigate to your project's Cloud Build Dashboard and click on the Settings tab.
-Enable the following roles for the Cloud Build service account:
+2. Navigate to your project's IAM Dashboard and find the "@cloudbuild.gserviceaccount.com" principal.
+Enable the following roles:
-   - Kubernetes Enginer Developer
+   - Artifact Registry Administrator
+   - Cloud Build Service Account
    - Compute Engine Instance Admin(v1)
+   - Compute Network Admin
+   - Kubernetes Engine Admin
    - Service Accounts User
 3. From the Cloud Build Dashboard navigate to the Trigger tab and click "Connect Repository".
 From there follow the steps to enable authentication from your GCP Project to your SCM of choice.
 4. In order to create a Cloud Trigger navigate back to the Trigger tab and click the "Create Trigger" button.
 In the form provided select your desired Trigger Name, Region, Description (optional), Repository and Branch.
 Under Configuration make sure the following options are selected: